CA-G12/T3-Script-injections-safety-issues/README.md

 A batch of SQL statements is a group of two or more SQL statements, separated by semicolons.

-The SQL statement below will return all rows from the "User" table, then delete the "Orders" table. sql
+The SQL statement below will return all rows from the "User" table, then delete the "Suppliers" table. sql

-    SELECT * FROM User; DROP TABLE orders
+    SELECT * FROM User; DROP TABLE suppliers

 Look at the following example: